joseferben/schablone/README.md

 ## Design goals

-Schablone is heavily inspired by [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
-The project layout, templates, Bootstrap 5 forms and configuration handling are the same.
-However, Schablone aims to be more minimal.

-The template itself does not have that many configuration options, which makes it easier to maintain.

-The components and dependencies have been picked to be "good enough" for a specific use case.
+Schablone is heavily inspired by [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django) but aims to be less configurable.
+In fact, the project name is pretty much the only thing you can configure.
+Everything else is trimmed to be suitable for a very specific use case.

-### Assumptions
+### Use case
 These are the assumptions of the use case mentioned above.

 - Small team